Jeff-Russ/bash-boolean-helpers/README.md

     }

-The exits codes are what Bash interprets as booleans in 'if' statements, for example.the echoes are there so that you may save the result to a variable for later.
+The exits codes are what Bash interprets as booleans in 'if' statements, for example.
+The echoes are there so that you may save the result to a variable for later.

+Here is an example where we make a function with evalBool for a common task: getting the absolute path from a relative path.
+The typical problem faced is that you get an error if you try to get the path of a non-existent directory.
+This protects you from that:

+    get_abs_path () {
+       if `evalBool "[ -d "$1" ]"`; then
+          echo `cd "$1"; pwd`
+       fi
+    }

+here it is in use:

+    path=$(get_abs_path "../")
+    echo "$path"                       # displays path

+    echo `cd "./dontexist"; pwd`       # throws error

+    path=$(get_abs_path "./dontexist") # avoids error
+    echo "$path"                       # prints nothing

     Here is an example of a function that uses evalBool:

     finder () {
        for arg in ${@:2}; do